Zubax/zubax_documentation_portal/5 Software/30 Sapog/10 Tuning.md

 <img src="uavcan_gui_tool_setting_esc_index.png" title="Editing configuration parameters using UAVCAN GUI Tool" class="thumbnail">

-This tutorial covers the basics of how to configure and tune PX4 Sapog to maximize its performance with a given motor.
+This tutorial covers the basics of how to configure and tune PX4 Sapog to maximize its performance with a particular motor.

 The tuning process requires to change configuration parameters of the device.
 Depending on your setup, this can be done in a variety of ways:

-* Via UAVCAN using the [UAVCAN GUI Tool](https://github.com/UAVCAN/gui_tool) (requires a CAN adapter connected to your PC).
+* Via UAVCAN using the [UAVCAN GUI Tool](http://uavcan.org/GUI_Tool) (requires a CAN adapter connected to your PC; we recommend [Zubax Babel](/zubax_babel)).
 * Via serial <abbr title="Command Line Interface">CLI</abbr> using the command `cfg`.
 Learn more [here](/sapog#Serial_CLI).
 * Using other means provided by your setup.